This post may contain affiliate links. Please see our disclosure policy.

 I started off by making melt and pour soap bars and slowly became more adventurous as my confidence built until I was making cold process soap like my chamomile soap recipe.

 I have always wanted to try coloring my soap and making those pretty swirl bars you see on Pinterest, but I wasn’t sure how.
-So I finally decided to try, and it wasn’t near as hard as I thought, like most things in life!
+So I finally decided to try, and it wasn’t nearly as hard as I thought, like most things in life!

 Making Olive Oil Soap